Advertiser Disclosure

 Hilton Honors loyalty program

-Travelers can also earn an additional free night certificate with $15,000 spent in a calendar year on the Hilton Surpass card.
+You can earn an additional free night certificate by spending $15,000 in a calendar year on the Hilton Surpass card.

 Business owners earn a free night certificate by spending $15,000 on the card in a calendar year on the Hilton Business Amex card.
-A second free night certificate can be earned by spending an additional $45,000 on the card in a calendar year.
+You can earn a second free night certificate by spending an additional $45,000 on the card in a calendar year.

 For those of you looking for a deeper dive into these cards, check our Amex Hilton Honors credit card comparison article.
 We cover everything you need to know about each card to help you determine which Hilton credit card is right for you.

-Bottom Line: Each of these Hilton credit cards will count towards your American Express 5 credit card limit.
-For those unfamiliar, American Express will allow you to hold 5 of its credit cards at any one time.
+Each of these Hilton credit cards counts toward your American Express 5 credit card limit.
+American Express allows you to have a maximum of 5 of its credit cards at any time.
 Charge cards do not count towards this 5 credit card total.

 Best Luxury Hilton Hotels